Master’s Degree in Cybersecurity

 US Degree Accredited

-What will you learn during your Master’s in Cybersecurity?
+What will you learn in the Master’s in Cybersecurity program?

-- Apply the main security auditing standards and best practices.
+- Implement auditing standards and international best practices.

-- Use the most effective forensic analysis techniques and prepare expert reports.
+- Apply the leading forensic analysis tools and produce expert reports.

-- Employ different algorithms and cryptography techniques to protect systems and communications.
+- Utilize different cryptographic algorithms and techniques to protect systems and communication.

 Format